What type of coverage does the Gold Plan provide?

 You will receive a cash allowance according to the cash allowance schedule (please refer to the Gold Plan Terms and Conditions

 ).
-Once a cash allowance has been paid on a covered appliance, your new appliance will not be eligible for coverage under the plan until a copy of the new purchase receipt is provided to Consumers Energy.
+Once a cash allowance has been paid on a covered appliance, your new appliance will not be eligible for coverage under the plan until a copy of the new purchase receipt is provided to Appliance Service Plan.

 Do I receive the same cash allowance regardless of new-appliance cost?